Skip to content

 def pad_view(ax, factor=0.05):

-ax (cartopy.mpl.geoaxes.GeoAxesSubplot | cartopy.mpl.geoaxes.GeoAxes): required cartopy GeoAxesSubplot object to pad view extent
+ax (cartopy.mpl.geoaxes.GeoAxesSubplot | cartopy.mpl.geoaxes.GeoAxes): cartopy

-factor (float | list[float], optional): factor to pad view extent accepts float [0-1] of a list of floats which will be interpreted at [xfactor, yfactor]
+factor (float | list[float], optional): Pad view extent accepts float [0-1] or a

 """